danio86/Selector/README.md

         - Food
             - The user can choose between food or drinks, or get a completely random selection.
                 - Beverages can be alcoholic or non-alcoholic or randomly selected.
                 - Food can be vegetarian or contain meat or randomly selected.
+In this case, fish is not counted as meat.
+The drink selection can take several minutes, which is due to the database.
+With over 50 thousand recipes, relatively few drinks are included.
                     - Food recipes can also be selected so that the cooking and/or baking time is shorter or longer than 30 minutes.
         - TV
             - The user can choose between movie or series, or get a completely random selection.